Cartoon Network (Australia and New Zealand): History

-Cartoon Network started its broadcast in Australia in 1995 as the dual-channel TNT & Cartoon Network as part of the Foxtel cable TV launch, operating from 6:00 a.m. to 9:00 p.m., with Turner Classic Movies (formerly TNT) taking the remainder of the daily schedule.
-On 1 July 1997, Cartoon Network Australia became a separate 24-hour channel, with exclusive local feeds for Sydney, Melbourne, Brisbane, Perth, Adelaide, Newcastle, Darwin, etc. It originally aired only Hanna-Barbera cartoons such as Yogi Bear, Top Cat, The Flintstones etc. The channel quickly started to develop though, airing for the first time MGM cartoons (Tom and Jerry, Droopy, and Spike and Tyke) on 1 January 1996, and (after Time Warner's purchase of Turner in 1996) Warner Bros. shows (Looney Tunes, and several other Looney Tunes related cartoons) on 1 January 1997.
+Cartoon Network started its broadcast in Australia in 1995 as the dual-channel TNT & Cartoon Network as part of the Foxtel cable TV launch, operating from 6:00 am to 9:00 pm, with Turner Classic Movies (formerly TNT) taking the remainder of the daily schedule.
+It also joined Optus Vision, with the provider signing a carriage contract in late June 1995.

+On 1 July 1997, Cartoon Network Australia became a separate 24-hour channel.
+It originally aired only Hanna-Barbera cartoons such as Yogi Bear, Top Cat, The Flintstones etc. The channel quickly started to develop though, airing for the first time MGM cartoons (Tom and Jerry, Droopy, and Spike and Tyke) on 1 January 1996, and (after Time Warner's purchase of Turner in 1996) Warner Bros. shows (Looney Tunes, and several other Looney Tunes related cartoons) on 1 January 1997.
 In mid-1997, Cartoon Network started to air its first original shows (Space Ghost Coast to Coast, Dexter's Laboratory and The Moxy Show).
+At the time, it was added to Northgate Communications in Ballarat.

+Cartoon Network came to NZ in 1997, broadcasting on Sky's UHF service until 2000 between 6 am and 4 pm.

 In April 2004, the channel was added to TransTV.
-Cartoon Network had, up until mid-2004, been tied with the Disney Channel as Australia's most popular family network.
+Cartoon Network had, up until mid-2004, been tied with Disney Channel as Australia's most popular family network.
 The removal of older programming from the network during this period led to a fall in average audience share during 2004 as fans of older cartoons moved to Boomerang.
-Cartoon Network had slipped to second spot among Australian family networks behind the Disney Channel.
+Cartoon Network had slipped to second spot among Australian family networks behind Disney Channel.

 In February 2008, Adult Swim relaunched on The Comedy Channel airing shows such as Robot Chicken and Harvey Birdman, Attorney at Law.
 The network transitioned to a widescreen format presentation on 30 November 2010, ahead of a deadline by Foxtel to do so.

-On February 7, 2017, Cartoon Network Australia announced an exclusive video on-demand content deal with the streaming service Stan.
-As part of the deal, episodes from some shows such as Adventure Time and The Powerpuff Girls will premiere on Stan at the same time as the Cartoon Network Australia channel.
+On 7 February 2017, Cartoon Network Australia announced an exclusive video on-demand content deal with the streaming service Stan.
+As part of the deal, episodes from some shows such as Adventure Time and The Powerpuff Girls premiered on Stan at the same time as the Cartoon Network Australia channel.

 On 22 April 2021, the channel was discontinued on Fetch TV, alongside its sister channel Boomerang.

-On 8 January 2022, the channel rebranded to Redraw Your World with new graphics and a new typeface.
+Its removal led to a campaign initiated by Fetch upon losing its rights, later justifying the accessibility of CNN content on its official website.
+After that date, the channels were exclusive to Foxtel.

+The channel, along with Boomerang, closed in Australia on 13 May 2025 after the removal from Foxtel.
+Regarding the closure of the channel, a Warner Bros.
+Discovery spokesperson stated "The Cartoon Network and Boomerang channels have now closed.
+This much-loved content is now available on our streaming service Max, which Foxtel subscribers have included in their subscription".

+Cartoon Network, along with CNN, returned to Australia via Fetch on 1 November 2025.

+The network will depart Sky in New Zealand as of December 2, 2025.